AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

 #### Related class: MapEntityVisual

-The full path is `AlephVault__WindRose.Maps.MapEntityVisual`.
+The full path is `AlephVault__WindRose.Maps.Visuals.MapEntityVisual`.
 This is the parent visual class and has many useful methods which will be invoked by the engine appropriately:

 - `func setup(e: AlephVault__WindRose.Maps.MapEntity)`: Sets this visual to the related entity.
 Once the entity is